 Data and Economic Growth: A Talk by Professors Merva, Stoian and Costagli

 John Cabot University hosted an online roundtable on an academic article titled “Effective Information, Political Structure, and Economic Growth,” on April 14, 2021.
-The event was organized by the Department of Economics and Social Sciences.
+The event was organized by the Department of Economics.
 The article, authored by JCU Professors Mary Merva, Adrian Stoian, and Simona Costagli, will be published in Economics of Transition and Institutional Change, a peer reviewed journal that publishes articles about institutional determinants of economic outcomes and the dynamics of institutions.
 The discussion provided an overview of the importance of data and how it can drive economic growth.

 Professor of Economics Mary Merva started by illustrating the research: data has become a valuable resource for countries all around the world.
 However, simply collecting data does not imply economic growth.
 A country’s absorptive capacity (the ability to identify, assimilate, transform, and use the information in such things as artificial intelligence) is crucial when measuring how data can be used to drive growth.
 The paper rethought Austrian-British economist Friedrich Hayek’s (1899–1992) argument about relative efficiency of market versus state-planned economies applied to information technology.
 It develops a theoretical model to measure economic accumulation showing how the production of information by economic agents may be propagated by political structures that range from those that protect private ownership of information and individual privacy, to those that do not.